junkdog/tachyonfx/README.md

 ### Domain-Specific Language (DSL)

-tachyonfx includes a rust-like DSL for defining effects as text expressions that can be compiled at runtime.
+tachyonfx includes a rust-looking DSL for defining effects as text expressions that can be compiled at runtime.
 This enables:

 - Fast iteration and prototyping of effects
 - Creating effects from configuration files or user input